Temiwaji/The-Sparks-Foundation-Task-4/README.md

 This project extracts, cleans, analysis and visualizes the dataset of global terrorism.
 The link to the dataset used in this task was obtained from https://bit.ly/2TK5Xn5 Ms Excel was used in analysis and and a dashboard was created for the visualization of the dataset.
+The Excel workbook and a powerpoint visualization have also been attached.